-The Fats, Oils, and Grease Program outlines the wastewater pretreatment requirements for Food Preparation Establishments (FPE) and other commercial facilities that discharge fats, oils and grease in their wastewater flow.
-All new and existing Class III and IV FPEs that discharge fats, oils and grease in their wastewater must comply with the Connecticut Department of Environmental Protection’s General Permit for the Discharge of Wastewater Associated with Food Preparation Establishments by JULY 1, 2011.
-Upon installation of the required properly sized Automatic Grease Recovery Unit (AGRU) or outdoor in-ground minimum 1,000 gallon interceptor the FPE must complete a Facility Registration form and schedule an inspection with MDC to receive approval.
-Any questions or to schedule an inspection please contact Magen Bakaj at 860-278-7850 ext 3239 or by email at email@example.com.
+The Fats, Oils, and Grease Program outlines the wastewater pretreatment requirements for Food Service Establishments (FSE) and other commercial facilities that discharge fats, oils and grease in their wastewater flow.
+All new and existing Class III and IV FSEs that discharge fats, oils and grease in their wastewater must comply with the Connecticut Department of Environmental Protection’s General Permit for the Discharge of Wastewater Associated with Food Service Establishments by JULY 1, 2011.
+Upon installation of the required properly sized Active Grease Recovery Unit (AGRU) or outdoor in-ground minimum 1,000 gallon interceptor the FSE must complete a Facility Registration form and schedule an inspection with MDC to receive approval.
+Any questions or to schedule an inspection please contact Magen Bakaj at 860-278-7850 ext 3239 or by email at firstname.lastname@example.org.

 Impacts of Fats, Oils, and Grease buildup on an MDC sewer

-An annual fee of $80.00 will be billed to each of the Class III and IV Food Preparation Establishments (FPEs) in the Metropolitan District.
+An annual fee of $80.00 will be billed to each of the Class III and IV Food Service Establishments (FSEs) in the Metropolitan District.
 This fee is associated with the review and approval of facility registration forms as well as inspections.
 The Annual Fee invoice will be mailed and payment is due within 30 days of the issuance of the invoice.

-The MDC will perform inspections of the FPEs to determine compliance with the Department of Environmental Protection’s (DEEP) General Permit for the Discharge of Wastewater Associated With Food Preparation Establishments.
+The MDC will perform inspections of the FSEs to determine compliance with the Department of Energy and Environmental Protection’s (DEEP) General Permit for the Discharge of Wastewater Associated With Food Service Establishments.
 Each day that a violation continues shall be a separate occurrence of the violation according to section S15 of the MDC Sewer Ordinances.

 The Inspection Violation Fees are as follows: